sarvottam-bhagat/code-review-agent/Readme.md

 This project implements an autonomous code review agent system that utilizes AI to analyze GitHub pull requests.
 The agent leverages a combination of FastAPI, Celery, and a chosen LLM model (or Ollama for local model running) to provide efficient and insightful code reviews.

-PS : I have deployed this project on vercel as serverless functions but in free version I can start long running celery workers on vercel hence it is not working on free deployment :(

 ## Features